 Reclaiming Midlife: We are redefining the narrative.

-What being a woman over 50—a midlife woman—means today is changing, because we’re the ones changing it.
+What being a woman over 50 means today is changing, because we’re the ones changing it.
 We’re no longer accepting ageism, outdated stereotypes, or the idea that our next chapter is about fading into the background.
-We are reclaiming what midlife looks and feels like.
+We are reclaiming what midlife looks and feels like, and it’s exciting!

 There’s a Forbes article that says women over 50 are the largest demographic starting new businesses.
 That doesn’t surprise me.
-Many of us have faced ageism in the corporate world.
-So it makes sense to take all that experience, insight, and power—and build something on our own terms.
+Many of us have faced ageism in the corporate world or are taking our experience and expertise to start our own venture.

 When we were younger, validation often came through the approval of men—bosses, partners, culture at large.
 Everything from our weight to our postpartum bodies was judged.
 But at this age, we no longer need to live by that script.